 What Are the grounds for Processing Personal Data Under the GDPR?

 The GDPR requires that personal data is processed lawfully, fairly, in a transparent manner and in a manner which ensures the security of the data.

 Processing is only lawful if at least one of the following applies;

 - The processing is necessary to perform a contract with the individual;

 - The processing is necessary;

-There are additional conditions for special categories of data which are discussed in detail in a separate briefing which you can review here.
+There are additional conditions for special categories of data which are discussed in detail within the Sensitive Personal Data section.